ocean-tracking-network/node-manager-training/index.md

 {% include gh_variables.html %}

-This OTN-hosted training will provide OTN-style Node Managers with an overview of the steps to take and tools to use to 1) ensure data is formatted correctly and free form errors, 2) injest data into the Database Node and 3) create any relevant data products to Node members.
+This OTN-hosted training will provide OTN-style Node Managers with an overview of the processes and tools to use to 1) ensure data is formatted correctly and free form errors, 2) ingest data into the Database Node and 3) create any relevant data products for members of their Node.

 Attendees should be detail oriented, in-tune with their local telemetry communities, and not afraid to ask questions!

 > ## Prerequisites
 >
-> A computer on which you have Admin privilages.
+> A computer on which you have Administrative Privileges to install programs.
 > A second monitor to use in addition to your regular computer screen.
 > A notebook or note-taking software.
 > A device with Zoom installed, to attend the training.
 {: .prereq}

-> ## Ten Things You Need To Know
+> ## Things You Need To Know
 >
 > 0. This will be a lot of information - don't worry if you need more time!
 > 1. OTN is always available to assist you as a Data Manager - you're not doing this alone.